 Intraoral X-rays

 Intraoral means inside the mouth.
-That’s exactly where the film goes when these X-rays are taken.
+That is precisely where the film goes when these X-rays are taken.
 Intraoral radiographs are the most common dental exam and provide the most detail.

 Bitewing X-ray

-A bitewing is performed once a year, unless necessary before particular treatment.
-It is sometimes referred to as a “check-up X-ray”.
-That’s because it’s really quick and easy but also because it gives the dental professional a lot of information, especially about tooth decay and decay between teeth.
+A bitewing is performed once a year, unless necessary, before a particular treatment.
+It is sometimes referred to as a "check-up X-ray.
+That is because it is swift and easy, and because it provides the dental professional with a great deal of information, especially about tooth decay and between-teeth decay.

-Tooth decay happening on the inside of your tooth or between dentition can be easily diagnosed.
-Changes in bone thickness, signs of gum disease, and decay between the teeth will also show up on the image.
+Tooth decay occurring on the inside of your tooth or between your teeth can be easily diagnosed.
+Changes in bone thickness, signs of gum disease, and tooth decay will also appear on the image.

-Bone loss can be caused by tooth loss or tooth decay as well as chronic periodontitis, which is a preventable issue as a result of poor oral hygiene.
+Bone loss can be caused by tooth loss or tooth decay, as well as by chronic periodontitis, a preventable issue resulting from poor oral hygiene.
 Bone loss can affect anyone, regardless of age.
-However, if you want healthy teeth, you can prevent it not only with good oral hygiene, but with regular check-ups to your dentist, which most dental insurance plans cover.
+However, if you want healthy teeth, you can prevent them not only with good oral hygiene but also with regular dental check-ups, which most dental insurance plans cover.

-With the help of certain dental imaging technology, dentists can spot bone loss in the early stages.
-And while insurance coverage of such exams may vary from one company to another it's often convenient to have your teeth and mouth conditions examined by a professional dentist.
+With specific dental imaging technology, dentists can spot bone loss in its early stages.
+Moreover, while insurance coverage of such exams may vary from one company to another, it is often convenient to have your teeth and mouth conditions examined by a professional dentist.

 A bitewing captures a small section of the lower and upper teeth.
-If you aren’t focusing on a problem area, multiple can be taken for a general overview.
+If you are not focusing on a problem area, multiple can be taken for a general overview.
 Additional radiographs are usually less expensive than the first one.
-In some cases they may be taken at no additional charge.
+In some cases, they may be taken at no additional charge.

 Related procedures include dental exams, professional teeth cleaning, cavity filling, and cosmetic treatments.